di-unipi-socc/yRCA/README.md

-# xfail
+# yRCA
-**xFail** enables identifying the possible root causes for a (failure) event to happen in a service instance in a multi-service application, only based on the application logs.
+**yRCA** enables identifying the possible root causes for a (failure) event to happen in a service instance in a multi-service application, only based on the application logs.

-## How to Run xFail
+## How to Run yRCA
-**xFail** provides a Python3-based command-line interface, which can be run with the following command:
+**yRCA** provides a Python3-based command-line interface, which can be run with the following command:
 ```
 python3 explain.py [OPTIONS] EVENT APPLICATION_LOGS
 ```